pascalallen/py-react-kit/README.md

 - Docker + Docker configuration
 - a Python server
-- an API built with Flask
+- an API built with Flask + GraphQL
 - a React client
 - TypeScript
 - Webpack